edwin-lai/helping-hand/README.md

   - [ ] Donation CRUD
   - [ ] adding donations requires a fundraiser
   - [ ] viewing donations by fundraiser
+  - [ ] Users cannot donate more CareCoins than they have in their bank
 - [ ] Use CSS to style new views

 ### [Phase 6: Search Fundraisers by Title][phase-six] (0.5 days)